cartwatson/calcite/README.md

 # Calcite

-An intentionally basic static site generator written in rust 🦀
+An intentionally basic static site generator written in rust 🦀 with the help of nix ❄️

 ## Usage